FairWell-dev/FairWell/README.md

 ### Data preprocessing

-#### Neighborhood Census Data
+#### neighbourhood Census Data

-The neighborhood census data of the city consisted of a total of 87 columns, out of which we selected 15 columns to be included in the final dataset.
+The neighbourhood census data of the city consisted of a total of 87 columns, out of which we selected 15 columns to be included in the final dataset.
 Of these 15 columns, none contained missing data points.

-* Neighborhood
+* neighbourhood
 * Car-free commute (% of commuters)
 * Disabled population
 * Foreign-born population